arctrong/md2html/readme.txt

 `-- md2html_list.txt
 ````

-- `doc0.txt` and `doc0.html` are the Markdown document and it's corresponding generated HTML
+- `doc0.txt` and `doc0.html` are the Markdown document and its corresponding generated HTML
     version that we want to have in the project's root;
 - `doc` directory along with file `doc0.html` contains the whole project's documentation;
 - `doc_src` directory contains all source files required for producing the project's